DJDSTr/BoudyDownloader/README.md

 3. **Download**: Simply hit 'Download' and let the app do the rest!
 The file will be saved locally for offline use.

 ## Installation
-To use the YouTube Video Downloader, download the latest release from the [Official Website](https://boudy-ytdownloader.netlify.app/) page.
+To use the YouTube Video Downloader, download the latest release from the [Official Website](https://boudy-ytdownloader.netlify.app/) page or from the latest release here.

 ## Technology Stack
 - **Frontend**: HTML, CSS, JavaScript